hinter-net/hinter-docs/docs/hinter-core/security-practices.md

 ### Use a Custom DHT Bootstrap Node

-hinter-core uses the DHT bootstrap nodes provided by the Pear stack by default.
+hinter-core uses the DHT bootstrap nodes provided by the Hypercore stack by default.
 Run your own and configure hinter-core to use it.

-### Be Available 24/7
+### Randomize Activity Patterns

-Keep your hinter-core instance online 24/7 to avoid exposing your timezone and daily activity patterns.
+Randomize your activity patterns to hide your timezone and schedule.